 While there are many similarities between brands of golf balls, manufacturers still try to target their products to specific types of players.
 We tried to do the same, matching our recommendations to the types of players we think will benefit most from each particular option.
-Find yourself in the mix and get it in the bottom of that cup with the best golf balls for sale in 2021.
+Find yourself in the mix and get it in the bottom of that cup with the best golf balls for sale right now.